vishalsmak/amazeballs-job-search/README.md

 <table>
 <tr>
 <td>
-  A webapp using rest based api's for smart job search.
+  A web app using REST based api's for smart job search.
 A smart recommender system is implemented which would pickup required details from resume like skills, personal info, hobbies and recommend the most suitable jobs according to current job openings.
 A sleek web interface has been implemented to ease laborious process of job hunting.
 </td>
 </tr>